SeqWare/public-workflows/vcf-uploader/README.md

     --upload-url https://gtrepo-ebi.annailabs.com \
     --study-refname-override icgc_pancancer_vcf_test --test

 Something to note from the above, you cloud run the uploader multiple times with different sets of files (germline, somatic, etc).
-We want to avoid that for variant calling workflows for the simple reason that a single record in GNOS is much easier to understand than single analysis records for each individual set of files.
+We want to avoid that for variant calling workflows for the simple reason that a single record in GNOS is much easier to understand than multiple analysis records for each individual set of files.

 ## Test Data